pagkly/Zed/Investopedia3/Relationship Manager.md

 ## Types of Relationship Managers

-At [smaller firms](https://www.investopedia.com/terms/s/smallfirmeffect.asp), relationship managers may be responsible for overseeing aspects of both business relationships and client relationships.
+At [[smaller firms]](https://www.investopedia.com/terms/s/smallfirmeffect.asp), relationship managers may be responsible for overseeing aspects of both business relationships and client relationships.
 However, at larger firms, relationship managers are likely to specialize in one area or the other.

 A key role of relationship managers is to help businesses differentiate themselves from competitors.